Villa Cimbrone

 Villa Cimbrone is a historic villa in Ravello, on the Amalfi Coast of southern Italy.
 Dating from at least the 11th century, it is famous for its scenic belvedere, the Terrazza dell'Infinito (Terrace of Infinity).

 Much altered and extended in the early 20th century by Ernest William Beckett (later Lord Grimthorpe), the villa is today composed of many salvaged architectural elements from other parts of Italy and elsewhere; little of the original structure remains visible.

 The gardens were redeveloped by Beckett at the same time.
-The villa is now a hotel and luxury wedding venue and its gardens are open to the public.
+The villa is now a hotel and its gardens are open to the public.

 History

 Villa Cimbrone stands on a rocky outcrop known as "Cimbronium", and it is from this landscape feature that the villa takes its name.
 The earliest references to the villa date back to the 11th century, when the villa belonged to the Accongiogioco, a noble family.
 It later passed to the ownership of a wealthy and influential family, the Fusco, who are also recorded in 1291 as owning the local church of S. Angelo de Cimbrone.